 The question here is – could all of this have been avoided?
 Perhaps, couple counseling before marriage could have changed the sorry picture.

-My first question is – did you all receive premarital counseling before opting for post-marital advice?
 Good premarital counseling will provide a couple with the right set of tools they need to practice forgiveness throughout the lifetime of the marriage.

 What is premarital counseling?